WalterMaroney/Cosmos.Cms/README.md

 The publisher repository is a "stock" out of the box Visual Studio application.
 It is turned into a "Publisher" by adding and configuring the [Cosmos.Common](https://www.nuget.org/packages/CDT.Cosmos.Cms.Common/) NuGet package.

+## Origin

+If you would like to know why Cosmos HL was created, read [the origin story](https://github.com/CosmosSoftware/Cosmos.Cms/blob/main/Documentation/Origin.md).

 ## Cloud-first Design